RobertAndion/Discord_Music_Bot/README.txt

 This function will rename an existing playlist.
 The names must be seperated by a comma and no spaces before or after the comma.

+**NEW**

+.clearbotcache ----------
+This will clear the player cache from your server.
+Do not do this for minor issues, try restarting the bot first, or kicking it and reinviting it.
+This command can currupt data, the bot MUST be disconnected before using this.
+Furthermore for the safety of this command it is restricted to those with administrator permissions only.

 All the functions in fileRead are used by commands and require no command to use.

 ADMIN COMMANDS: